 African mysteries worth reading

-Michael writes a monthly column in The Big Thrill in which he interviews a contemporary writer who is African or whose setting is Africa.
-You can read the latest column here.
+Michael and Joanne Hichens write a monthly column Africa Scene in The Big Thrill in which they interview a contemporary writer who is African or whose setting is Africa.
+You can read their latest column here.

-All of Michael’s recent articles plus other articles on other international writers can be found here.
+All of the recent articles plus other articles on other international writers can be found here.

 Take a look at, or follow, our Goodreads page for our reviews and thoughts about (mainly) African mysteries and thrillers here.